craftcms/docs/docs/3.x/dev/filters.md

 ## `attr`

-Modifies an HTML tag’s attributes, using the same attribute definitions supported by using <api:yii\helpers\BaseHtml::renderTagAttributes()>.
+Modifies an HTML tag’s attributes, using the same attribute definitions supported by using <yii2:yii\helpers\BaseHtml::renderTagAttributes()>.

 ```twig
 {% set tag = '<div>' %}